 My InterCity bus trip

-Upon arriving at Wellington Station shortly after 7am an Intercity Driver informed us that two buses were heading to the East Coast.
+Arriving at Wellington Station shortly after 7am an Intercity Driver informed us that two buses were heading to the East Coast.
 His one, leaving on time, would take those going only as far as Palmerston North or Hastings.
-A second bus running about 15 minuted late would bypass Palmerston North and take the rest of us to Napier, Wairoa and Gisborne.
+A second bus running about 15 minutes late would bypass Palmerston North and take the rest of us to Napier, Wairoa and Gisborne.

-It took much longer than 15 minutes to arrive and in the end we departed 40 minutes late, pausing at Johnsonville and Porrirua before we were on our way.
+It took much longer than 15 minutes to arrive and in the end we departed 40 minutes late, pausing at Johnsonville and Porirua before we were on our way.

 Long queues for food and bathrooms grew quickly.
 Some of us towards the back were sent around to use a bathroom in a motel unit at the back of the building which felt a bit odd but was appreciated.
 I sat on the lawn and ate my packed snacks (thanks mum!).